karlospn/how-to-containerize-a-line-of-business-dotnet-app-without-using-dockerfile/README.md

 The repository contains:

 - A .NET 7 BookStore API.
-It allows us to do the following actions:
-  - The functionality of this API is not important.
 - A ``Dockerfile``.
   - This ``Dockerfile`` will be the starting point from where to migrate to a "docker-less" app that uses the container support for .NET 7 SDK instead of the ``Dockerfile``.
-  - The end result can be found on the ``src/BookStore.WebApi/BookStore.WebApi.csproj`` file.
+  - You can take a look at the end result on the ``src/BookStore.WebApi/BookStore.WebApi.csproj`` file.
 - An ``azure-pipelines.yml`` file that shows how to build a CI/CD pipeline that can create a container image and deploy it into a private ``AWS ECR`` repository using the container support for .NET 7 SDK.

 # **How to run it**